Storage hierarchy of Azure NetApp Files

 Manual QoS type

 When you create a capacity pool, you can specify for the capacity pool to use the manual QoS type.
 You can also change an existing capacity pool to use the manual QoS type.
 Setting the capacity type to manual QoS is a permanent change.
 You can't convert a manual QoS type capacity pool to an auto QoS capacity pool.
+(However, you can move volumes from a manual QoS capacity pool to an auto QoS capacity pool.
+See Dynamically change the service level of a volume.)

 In a manual QoS capacity pool, you can assign the capacity and throughput for a volume independently.
 For minimum and maximum throughput levels, see Resource limits for Azure NetApp Files.
 The total throughput of all volumes created with a manual QoS capacity pool is limited by the total throughput of the pool.
 It's determined by the combination of the pool size and the service-level throughput.
 For instance, a 4-TiB capacity pool with the Ultra service level has a total throughput capacity of 512 MiB/s (4 TiB x 128 MiB/s/TiB) available for the volumes.